Select Page

 The MLS has a database, but the MLS is not just a database.
 The organization and its cooperative broker rules allow for a listing database to be created and shared between participating brokers.

-No: these are popular websites that get some of their listing data from MLSs, but they’re not MLSs themselves.
-They’re advertising portals and brokerage websites with permission to display real estate listings.
+No. These are popular websites that get some of their listing data from MLSs, but they are not MLSs themselves.
+They are considered advertising portals and brokerage websites with permission to display real estate listings.
 These organizations are all RESO members who contribute to the development of data standards that drive MLS technology innovation.

 Why are there multiple MLSs in the same marketplace?